 We like to start the evening cleanse with our rice bran & pomegranate facial cleansing oil and oatmeal cleansing milk, followed by our lotus flower & rosewater toner.
 We layer on a bit of our jasmine serum, and then follow with our lotus & lychee facial crème.
-In the winter or when we’re feeling dry, we finish with our vata facial oil and lip butter. for more about how to layer, morning and night, visit our website page how to layer .
+In the winter or when we’re feeling dry, we finish with our lip butter. for more about how to layer, morning and night, visit our website page how to layer .

 Now go get that shut eye, beauty.

 All this and more at www.anokhaskincare.com .

 Add a layer by joining our newsletter: http://bit.ly/anokha_layers

 - Oyetakin-White P, Suggs A, Koo B, et al. Does poor sleep quality affect skin ageing?
 Clin Exp Dermatol 2015; 40(1): 17-22.